This post may contain affiliate links. See our affiliate disclaimer here.

 Since fiberglass campers have rounded corners and few exterior seams, they are much less likely to face leaks and water damage.

 The fiberglass frames also hold up better during travel.
-There are less pieces to fall off, and their size and structure make them less likely to get damaged on bumpy roads.
+There are fewer pieces to fall off, and their size and structure make them less likely to get damaged on bumpy roads.

 High Resale Value